 Is my car worth less after an accident?

-Nobody wants to be in a car accident, but an accidental bump or scrape can continue to haunt you long after you’ve patched your vehicle back up.
 When you sell your car, you’ll be asked to detail any accidents it’s ever been in.
-The good news is that minor bumps and scratches won’t impact the price much when you value your vehicle, if at all.
-The dealers who might buy your car know that used cars are rarely flawless, so a scratch here or there is perfectly fine.
+The good news is that minor bumps and scratches won’t impact the value of your vehicle much, if at all.
+UK dealers know that used cars are rarely flawless, so a scratch here or there is perfectly fine.
+However, this isn’t the case for more significant damage.

 What counts as an accident?